amarpan/meet-your-classmates/README.md

 1. Type in your answers to each of the 3 randomly-generated mini-survey questions.

-:two: Click on "Add Survey" to post your responses so others may see them.
+2. Click on "Add Survey" to post your responses so others may see them.

 :three: Click on the "X" in the bottom-right corner to delete a post.
 </details>